Kraisie/SeriesTracker/README.md

 ### ToDo-List
 #### Code
 * Implement all functions of menu bar
-    * Movies
-        * API or manually?
-If API which?
-    * Edit Series
     * Settings (get stored in file)
         * Sorting
         * Path for BackUp and cyle in that BackUps gets created